axionaxprotocol/axionax-deploy/environments/testnet/Axionax_v1.5_Testnet_in_a_Box/README.md

 ### Vulnerability Disclosure

-The Axionax team takes security vulnerabilities seriously.
+The axionax team takes security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose your findings.

 **Please DO NOT file a public issue for security vulnerabilities.**